Honglei-Cong/documents/consensus/poa/dev.md

 ### Vote Msg Processing

 1. verify message
-   1. verify signatures in msg
+   1. verify signatures in msg (in msg verification)
    2. verify rounds in vote is in a chain
    3. verify no new-view-justify from peer outside the chain
    4. verify no other commit-msg from peer outside the chain
-   5. verify proposal msg is available at tail
+   5. verify proposal msg can only be at tail
 2. for each round in msg:
    1. process new-view-justify
       1. if commit-locked on other fork: